-The following pages contain the ten sections of MAP 2023
+The following pages contain the ten sections of MAP 2025

 1. Vision, Purpose & Oversight Themes Stage 1 IN OUR CHURCH Stage 2 IN OUR CHURCH Stage 3 IN OUR CHURCH Stage 4 IN OUR CHURCH Ministry Vision.
-We don't yet have a clearly articulated vision of what God wants us to do.
+We have not yet clearly articulated a vision of what God wants us to do.
 We have a clearly articulated vision.
 We have shared our vision with the leadership and wider church.
 We have strong missional vision, owned, and resourced by the whole church.
 Mission Action Planning (or equivalent).
 We don't have an up to date MAP or equivalent.
-Our MAP is engaged with regularly.
-Our MAP focuses on development opportunities and is implemented.
+We have completed a MAP but it is not regularly considered by the PCC or church leadership.
+Our MAP focuses on new opportunities for mission and ministry and we have plans for completing our priorities.
 We actively engage with the MAP process including ongoing periodic review, update of mission activities and identification of new opportunities.
+Lay and Ordained.
 Leadership Development and Coaching.
-Our leaders are unsupported and not receiving training.
-Our leaders are developing in their ministries through applying training, support or coaching.
+Our lay and ordained leaders are unsupported and not receiving training.
+Our leaders are developing in their ministries through applied training, support or coaching.
 Our leaders pass on their learning to others and support them.
 Everyone in our church is in a supportive learning relationship.
 Leading and modelling a healthy culture including collaboration and self-care.
-We do not have a leadership team and responsibility is not shared Leaders have been identified and are beginning to take responsibility but we still do not meet regularly as a team.
+We do not have a leadership team and responsibility is not shared more widely.
+Leaders have been identified and are beginning to take responsibility but we still do not meet regularly as a team.
 Our leaders meet regularly as a team.
 They are beginning to collaborate and support one another.
 We have a leadership team which is regularly renewed and refreshed.
 Emerging leaders are identified, encouraged and supported.
 Mission Area formation.
 There is little active communication across the mission area.
 There is good communication across the Mission Area and the beginning of collaborative working.
-The collaborative working across the Mission Area is well established and producing fruit.
-The Mission Area working as a team and there is coherent use of resources across all communities.
+The collaborative working across the Mission Area is well established and producing The Mission Area working as a team and there is coherent use of resources across all communities.